RESIDENCY OPTIONS FOR AGED PEOPLE

 A range of fees apply.
 These may include:

-- A “Refundable Accommodation Deposit” (RAD) up to $550,000 which is set by the facility and paid upon entry or a “Daily Accommodation Payment” (DAP) is paid instead or in combination.
+- A “Refundable Accommodation Deposit” (RAD) up to $550,000 and paid upon entry or a “Daily Accommodation Payment” (DAP) is paid instead or in combination.

-- A “Basic Daily Fee” which is currently $47.15 per day which is payable by all residents.
+- A “Basic Daily Care Fee” which is currently $51.63 per day which is payable by all residents.

 Also, some facilities who provide a better standard of food etc. can also charge a daily “extra services” fee.